polybar/polybar/doc/user/ipc.rst

 .. note:: Starting with version 3.6.0, the underlying IPC mechanism has been
           completely changed.

-          Not using ``polybar-msg`` and the hook messages have been deprecated.
+          Writing directly to the named pipe to send IPC messages has been deprecated, ``polybar-msg`` should be used exclusively
           Everything you could do by directly writing to the named pipe, you can also do using ``polybar-msg``.
-          Hook messages are replaced by actions on the :ref:`ipc module <actions-ipc>`.
+          In addition, hook messages are also deprecated; they are replaced by actions on the :ref:`ipc module <actions-ipc>`.

           Unless noted otherwise, everything in this guide is still valid for older versions.